johnsusek/elastalert-server/README.md

 run_every:
   seconds: 5

-# Elastalert 2 will buffer results from the most recent
+# ElastAlert 2 will buffer results from the most recent
 # period of time, in case some log sources are not in real time
 buffer_time:
   minutes: 1